katcipis/sophia/notes/languages/go.md

 A variable of **\*MyType** can fail catastrophically when calling a value receiver method.

-On the other a variable of type **MyType** can ALWAYS satisfy a method call, independent if it is a value or a pointer receiver, since the value is always initialized with something it can always be referenced:
+On the other hand a variable of type **MyType** can ALWAYS satisfy a method call, independent if it is a value or a pointer receiver, since the value is always initialized with something it can always be referenced: